 The final qualifying tournament was hosted in the USA from 28 January to 9 February.
 Canada and USA advanced to the final, therefore both qualifying for the Women’s Olympic Football Tournament Tokyo 2020.
 USA won the tournament for the fifth consecutive time.

 The Copa America 2018 was held in Chile from 4 to 22 April 2018.
-Brazil qualified for the Women’s Olympic Football Tournament Tokyo 2020, while second-placed Chile will contest an intercontinental play-off against Cameroon, who lost to Zambia in the final round of Africa's qualifiers.
-This two-legged play-off is scheduled to take place in Antalya, Turkey on 10 and 13 April 2021.
+Brazil qualified for the Women’s Olympic Football Tournament Tokyo 2020, while second-placed Chile defeated Cameroon 2-1 in the intercontinental play-offs to qualify for the first time.